kwendell/kwendell.github.io/README.md

 2. In the for loop in the update method I moved the computation of phase out of the pizza object loop to only include the 5 possible values and place those values in an array.
+3. I optimized the pizza resizing by limiting unnecessary DOM queries by placing the query outside of the loop and using the array results to change the size within the loop for each array item returned from the query.

+HOW TO RUN INSTRUCTIONS
+After placing the site contents in a suitable folder, you can view the site by using a web browser to view the index.htm from the root directory.
+Alternatively, I have replicated this project into my github page.
+You can use the URL http://kwendell.github.io to access the page(s).

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).